 Two twin beds that convert to Royal King, sitting area with sofa and a full bathroom .

-BalconyOceanview with Balcony Quad (7D) Enjoy beautiful views of exotic ports, landscapes, seas and skies from your private balcony.
+BalconyOceanview with Balcony (7D) Enjoy beautiful views of exotic ports, landscapes, seas and skies from your private balcony.

 BalconyOceanview with Balcony (8D) Enjoy beautiful views of exotic ports, landscapes, seas and skies from your private balcony.